jackiezzz24/full-stack-library-frontend/README.md

 # Full Stack Library Management Application - Front End

-+	Developed a Full Stack library management application with React front-end and Spring Boot back-end.
++	Designed a Full Stack library management application enabling users to search books by title and category, checkout and give star reviews.
+Administers can manage book information, receive, and reply to messages.
-+ Connected JPA repository to MySQL to store data of employee and department.
++	Assembled interactive functions and callbacks with React and TypeScript in frontend and the backend utilizing Spring Boot and Java.
++	Applied Spring Data JPA for data’s access layer and leveraged Apache Maven for project management.
++	Aggregate data based on business logic and persisted results into MySQL to support downstream clients.
++	Integrated login/logout features with JWT, OAuth2 and OpenID Connect to handle user roles with limited access.

 ## How to run the program